mauladiarif231/dealls-data-engineer-test/README.md

 ## 2. Data Replication with Python

 ### Description:
 The `Python-Data-Replication.ipynb` notebook replicates data from a source, transforms it, and writes it to another format.
+The output is available as a [File Parquet link](https://drive.google.com/file/d/1gaaf5OpoqKWkG5k-M4jTuKWJaZoZMON3/view?usp=drive_link).

 ### How to Run:
 1. Open [Google Colab](https://colab.research.google.com/).